Bay-Bots/Team-Training/README.md

 # Focuses
 Week 1: Hardware (Motors)

 Week 2: Programming (Motors and Servos)

-Week 3: Working with Android Studio (if we get this far)
+Week 3: Programming (Sensors)

 Week 4: Using Git for version control (if we get this far)

+Week 5: Working with Android Studio (if we get this far)

 # Resources